kristopolous/db.js/README.md

 `db.find({key: value, key1: value}).find({key: db('!== undefined')})`

 2. Now you have a subset of data that you can work with.
-You can run a number of familiar commands on it.  for instance:
+You can run a number of familiar commands on it.

 ## db.remove()
 This will remove the entries from the database but also return them if